-Given the ever-increasing cost of tuition—not to mention room and board—it’s easy to forget that you also have to plunk down a sometimes jaw-dropping figure for your textbooks.
+Given the ever-increasing cost of tuition—not to mention all other college costs—it’s easy to forget that you also have to plunk down a sometimes jaw-dropping figure for your textbooks.
 Seriously? $130 for Adventures in Calculus?
-Worst adventure ever, especially if you’re already paying at least a few hundred dollars per credit hour.
+Worst adventure ever, especially since you’re already paying at least a few hundred dollars per credit hour.

-The American Enterprise Institute recently reported that textbook prices are 812% higher (no, that’s not a typo!) than they were in 1978, meaning college textbooks have risen more than three times the amount of the average increase for all goods and services.
-The rise in the cost of textbooks has also outpaced the rise in the cost of tuition, which increased 559% between 1985 and 2011.
+The American Enterprise Institute reported that textbook prices are 181% higher than they were in 1998 (just over 20 years ago).
+The rise in the cost of textbooks has even outpaced the rise in the cost of tuition, which increased 559% between 1985 and 2011.
 As a result, 65% of students have skipped buying required textbooks at some point during college, according to CBS News.

 What’s a frugal college student to do?
-Luckily, these days you don’t necessarily have to buy brand new textbooks—and in some cases, you may not need to buy a hard copy of a textbook at all.
+Luckily, these days you don’t necessarily have to buy brand-new textbooks—and in some cases, you may not need to buy a hard copy at all.

 Your first line of defense against pricey textbooks is to look for used editions.
 You can find them at your campus bookstore, second-hand bookstores like Half Price Books, and websites like eBay.
 Just make sure you’re buying the exact edition required for your course.

-Websites such as Chegg and Amazon allow you to rent textbooks, potentially saving you a tidy some compared to buying them.
+Websites such as Chegg and Amazon allow you to rent textbooks, potentially saving you a tidy sum compared to buying them.
 Some campus bookstores also now give you the option of renting your textbooks for a fraction of the price of buying, provided that you return them in good condition.
 With the rise of textbook rentals, more and more companies are offering the service.
 ConsumerAffairs has a helpful guide on textbook rental companies so you can compare their rates and save the most money.

-Many textbooks are now available in electronic versions, which can save you some money as well as some space in your backpack.
-Chegg, Amazon, and other sites let you buy or rent electronic textbooks and read them on the device of your choice.
+Many textbooks are now available as electronic versions, which can save you some money as well as space in your backpack.
+Chegg and Amazon let you buy or rent electronic textbooks and read them on the device of your choice.
 Worried about highlighting and making notes?
-Many e-textbooks let you highlight the text with different colors, display your notes, and even filter important concepts to help simplify studying.
+Many e-textbooks let you highlight the text with different colors, display your notes, and even filter important concepts to simplify studying.
 However, as great as e-textbooks can be, it’s worth noting that they aren’t always cheaper, so it’s important to crunch the numbers before you decide which version to buy.

 Which textbook option is best?